Office of the Vice President for Student Affairs

 The recycling program also captures old corrugated cardboard (OCC) if it is broken down and stacked beside all recycling containers.
 Additional efforts to capture OCC are encouraged during student move-in for the fall semester.
 During move-in, tons of OCC is generated by students moving in, and we need to divert it from entering our waste stream by recycling it.

 The Recycling Center is located at 602 Moore St., at the entrance to the Glade Theatre.
-For questions, contact Mario Garza at 512.245.7733.
+For questions, contact David Sambrano at 512.245.7733.
 Information on recycling container locations is available upon request.

 The Office of the University Registrar is responsible for maintaining student academic records, the creation of the schedule of classes, registration, enrollment and degree verifications, final grades as well as official transcript requests.
 The Office of Veterans Affairs, NCAA Athletics Certification Office and the DegreeWorks System Office also are within the Office of the University Registrar.

 The Speech-Language-Hearing Clinic is the professional training clinical facility of the Department of Communication Disorders.
-The clinic specializes in the evaluation and treatment of children and adults (including bilingual individuals or monolingual speakers of languages other than English) with speech, voice, fluency, language, literacy and hearing problems.
+The clinic offers services at the San Marcos campus and the Round Rock campus.
+The Speech-Language-Hearing Clinic specializes in the evaluation and treatment of children and adults (including bilingual individuals or monolingual speakers of languages other than English) with speech, voice, fluency, language, literacy and hearing problems.
 Foreign accent modification training is offered, as well as hearing tests and hearing aid services.

-Graduate student clinicians provide services under the direct supervision of clinical faculty members.
+Graduate student clinicians provide services under the direct supervision of clinical faculty members at the Round Rock clinic location.
 Supervising clinical faculty members are state licensed and nationally certified speech-language pathologists or audiologists.
-Self referrals are accepted as well as referrals from physicians, government agencies, members of the Texas State community and schools in the Central Texas region.
+Self-referrals are accepted as well as referrals from physicians, government agencies, members of the Texas State community and schools in the Central Texas region.

 The clinic is open 8 a.m. – 5 p.m.
 Monday – Friday during the academic semesters, including the summer.
+San Marcos clinic hours of operation may vary.
 Fees are charged for all services unless the clinic director has approved an alternative arrangement.

 LBJ Student Center 5-9.1